kiefer136/leagueapi/README.md

 -----------------------------

-Search your summoner name or your friends to find out whos the feeder!
+Search your summoner name or your friends summoner to find out who is the worst!